appsquickly/typhoon/README.md

 # Got a question?
 Need some help?

-We monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
+* We monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
+* Professional consultation is available from key contributors, located in the US, Europe and Asia.

 # Core Team